Funding opportunity

 Exceptions to the £1.2 million cap will be allowed to enable use of specific UKRI facilities and should be requested at the outline stage and fully justified.
 See the section below on UKRI facilities access for further details.

-UKRI will fund 80% of the FEC amount (with some exceptions, detailed in the CRCRM round 2 – Guidance for applicants and research organisations document).
+UKRI will fund 80% of the FEC amount (with some exceptions, detailed in the CRCRM round two: guidance for applicants and research organisations document).

-UKRI will invest a total of £65m funding across two rounds of this scheme.
+We will invest a total of £65 million funding across two rounds of this scheme.
 We anticipate making around 36 awards per round.

 What we will fund